b-morgan/OctoPrint-FanSpeedMirror/README.md

 * Enter a command that will be sent to the OctoPrint host when an M107 is seen in the GCode

+* Example bash scripts can be found in extras

 ![](./extras/settings.png)